This is a (hopefully) simple guideline about dressing and preparing for cold weather riding, randonneuring, and commuting.

 Dress quickly - Go outside.

-Some of the info is a few years old now, but it's still very relevant.
+Some of the info is a few years old at this writing, but it's still very relevant.

 - I always welcome questions, and am happy to chat: hit me: commuterDude